ninsuo/twigfiddle/README.md

 The project is made of 2 applications:

-- resources directory contains specification documentations, logo source and original integrated design.

 - cli directory contains the fiddle runner, an application built using Symfony2 components to execute a fiddle.

 - web directory contains the web application, built using the Symfony2 framework

+About the other directories:

+- resources directory contains specification documentations, logo source and original integrated design.

 - samples contains exported fiddles (see app/console custom commands)